thecenturist/note-taker/README.md

 * **Event Handling**: Using Vue's event handling system (@click, @input) to manage user interactions.
 * **Conditional Rendering**: Using Vue's directives like v-if and v-for to conditionally render elements based on app state.
 * **Vue Directives**: Familiarity with directives like `v-model`, `v-bind`, `v-for`, `v-if` for dynamic rendering.
+* **Vue Toastification**: Used for displaying toast notifications that ar small and non-intrusive
+* **Prime Icons**: provides free, high-quality icons byb the PrimeFaces team.